secretin/secretin-lib/README.md

 ## Details
 This part tries to explain how Secretin works under the hood.

-First of all, you need to chosse a username and master password.
+First of all, you need to choose a username and a master password.

 When you create a new account, username is SHA256'ed and a RSA-OAEP key pair is generated (according to http://www.w3.org/TR/WebCryptoAPI/#algorithm-overview array, RSA-OAEP seems to be the only assymetric algorithm that supports encrypt and decrypt methods).